tucsonmesh/tucsonmesh-docs/docs/guides/about-your-node/index.md

 # About your node

-!!! warning "This guide is incomplete"

-    We need to add photos of the different kinds of routers and

 ## How does it work?

 Tucson Mesh gets bandwidth directly from an internet exchange point (IXP) and distributes it wirelessly through rooftop antennas.
 When you join Tucson Mesh, you and other members of Tucson Mesh will install a wireless router on your rooftop.